Bes0n/LFCS/README.md

 - Nice range is starting from **-20** to **+90**.
     - **-20** - is not going to be nice to other processes
-    - **+90** - process will be nice to other processes *Note: regular user can run only positive numbers for nice, root can use also negative valuesq*
+    - **+90** - process will be nice to other processes *Note: regular user can run only positive numbers for nice, root can use also negative values*
 - ``` nice [OPTION] [COMMAND [ARG]] ```
 - ``` nice -n 5 dd if/dev/zero =of/dev/null & ``` - going to start process with **nice** value **5**
 - ``` renice -n 5 14053 ``` - renice already running process and set **nice** value to **5**